 In the 2022 State Water Plan, three regional water planning groups (regions H, M, and N) include seawater desalination as a water management strategy.
-If these strategies are implemented, seawater desalination will produce about 192,000 acre-feet of new water supply per year by decade 2070.
+If these strategies are implemented, seawater desalination will produce about 192,000 acre-feet of new water supply per year by 2070.
 This constitutes about 1.5 percent of all recommended water management strategies.
-Regional water planning groups propose implementing seven seawater desalination projects, which can lead to 7 new desalination plants.
+Regional water planning groups propose implementing seven seawater desalination projects, which could lead to seven new seawater desalination plants.

-More Information and Contact

-www.twdb.texas.gov/innovativewater/desal.
+For more information, visit

-Erika Mancha erika.mancha@twdb.texas.gov 512-463-7932
+www.twdb.texas.gov/innovativewater/desal, or contact Erika Mancha at erika.mancha@twdb.texas.gov, 512-463-7932 or William Delgado Ph.D., at william.delgado@twdb.texas.gov, 512-936-9488.